You probably have a lot of passwords, so it's understandable that you probably use the same one over and over again - understandable, but not safe.

 Keeper Unlimited Password Manager is available for £29.99/$34.99 per year, but there's also the Family tier that includes five premium accounts, plus 10GB of secure storage for £71.99/$74.99 per year.
 If you want even more protection, with the Breachwatch service that monitors password hacks and dark web activity, then there's there's the Keeper Plus Bundle that will set you back £50.72/$58.47 for a single account or £95.88/$103.48 for the Family plan.

 Those looking for a simple, secure solution that doesn't break the bank would do well to consider Enpass.

 The macOS client is completely free, but if you want to add the same features to your iPhone or Android device then you'll need to move to the Enpass Premium tier that costs £19.49/$23.99 per year or £12.99/$15.99 every six months.
 There's also a Family tier that offers six Premium accounts for £29.24/$35.99 in the first year, with slight increases when its time to renew.
 If you prefer to buy a Lifetime licence for yourself, you can pick one up for £63.99/$79.99.

 Enpass doesn't store any of your information on its servers.
 Instead, everything is encrypted and kept on your personal device so you never lose control of your data.
 Details can be synced securely via iCloud, Dropbox, OneDrive, Google Drive, Box or ownCloud/WebDAV, to keep all of your devices in step.

 You still have the classic features of other password managers, such as auto-fill forms, security analysis of your passwords and generating complex replacements easily, secure storage for sensitive information and AES 256-bit encryption, plus support for iOS, Android and Apple Watch devices.

-It's a little more hands-on than some of the others in this list, but we like the no-nonsense approach and the fact that your data never leaves your device.
+There's plenty of fine tuning options for those who are a little bit more hands-on, but we like the no-nonsense approach and the fact that your data never leaves your device.